luismiguelcasadodiaz/inception/learnings/nginx_learnings.md

     + I commented `try_files`.
 That avoids nginx looks for *.php files it does not have, ensuring Nginx blindly passes the request and relies on PHP-FPM to find the file at /www/index.php.
 <br>
 + 3.- Security and Correct Execution: This parameter **prevents** PHP-FPM from executing **arbitrary files** that it shouldn't.
 It explicitly tells it the script to run based on the request URI and the defined document root.

+### location blocks order matters
+The order of your location blocks for static files, PHP, and the general fallback